PebbleSeizureDetect/PebbleSeizureDetect/README.md

 <h2>PEBBLE SEIZURE DETECT</h2>

 "Pebble Seizure Detect" is an open-source piece of software designed to aid people who experience tonic-clonic seizures.
 It attempts to detect rhythmic motions of the Pebble watch in the frequency range typically seen during tonic-clonic seizures.
-If a potential seizure is detected, the app will automatically send text messages to the phone numbers you specified during setup.
+If a potential seizure is detected, the app will automatically send text messages to the phone numbers you specify during setup.
 The text messages include a link to a Google Map showing the wearer's last known GPS location.
 For a full list of features, read on, below.

 My name is Ryan Clark, and I am an independent game developer.
 My wife has epilepsy and an unexpected tonic-clonic seizure in 2014 prompted me to create "Pebble Seizure Detect".
-She has been using the app successfully for a year now, so we've decided to release it as open source software in the hopes that it will help you as much as it has helped our family.
+She has been using the app successfully for a year now, so we've decided to release it as open source software in the hope that it will help you as much as it has helped our family.

 <h4>FEATURES</h4>